ruggeri/tech-notes/randos/heating-and-cooling.md

     thermostat lower if their feet are warm.
 - I saw that 1MM BTU generation using electric baseboard was $34, versus
   $14 for an electric heat pump and $7 for gas furnace.

+## Mini-Split Systems

+- You can use a mini-split system with a heat pump (or regular air-conditioner).
+- It's the in-room air-conditioner you frequently see in Europe or apartment buildings.
+Instead of running ducts for air to flow through, the refrigerant lines pass through the wall.
+- The lines then go back to the heat pump, where they undergo compression or expansion, depending on what mode the system is operating in.
+- An advantage of mini-split systems is that you can run multiple zones;
+  each mini-split is basically it's own zone.
+That means you can run the heating/cooling based on need per room.
+- Many heat pumps will support multiple zones on a single heat pump.
+- This can matter a lot if different parts of your house have different natural temperatures.
+That can be affected by level in the house (hot air rises to higher floors), height of ceilings, and windows.
+- You can save energy, and control the comfort in specific rooms better this way.